 Run a simulation

 The number one problem for beginners is to setup the solver correctly.
-You are advised to follow the steps of the ATP|ATP Connection Wizard.
+You are advised to follow the steps of the ATP|Setup ATP connection (F10).

-Before you run a simulation, you must specify the timestep and duration (Tmax) of the simulation in the Sidebar/Simulation of ATP|Settings.
+Before you run a simulation, you must specify the timestep and duration (Tmax) of the simulation in the Sidebar/Simulation or in ATP|Settings.

 ResultDir

 The ResultDir is where all results go.
-ATPDraw writes the ATP-file, and various LIB-files to this folder.
+ATPDraw writes the ATP-file, and various PCH-files to this folder.
 The solver ATP (tpbig.exe) writes the LIS-file for debugging and the plotting file PL4 back to this folder.

 The folder can be changed in the Toolbar resultdir or Sidebar/Simulation.
 With some version of ATP it is important that the folder name does not contain any white space.
 The user must of course have writing privileges to this folder.
 At startup, ATPDraw will test that the default ResultDir folder is open for writing.